Simplify/ibantools/README.md

 ## License

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at [http://mozilla.org/MPL/2.0/](http://mozilla.org/MPL/2.0/).
+This work is dual-licensed under MIT and MPL-2.0.
+You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR MPL-2.0`